John has worked for Fire Safety Service, Inc., Since July of 2000.

 Ron started with Fire Safety Service, Inc., in April of 2017.

-Ron has been in the Fire Department for 30 years, of which 25 years has been with the Fremont Fire Department.
+Ron was active in the Fire Department for 30 years, of which 25 years was with the Fremont Fire Department.

-Ron is currently an active duty firefighter.
-He is Captain for the Special Operations Task Force specializing in Incident Command Systems, a Fire Captain and an Acting Battalion Chief.
-He is also a Paramedic and a Fire Academy Instructor.
+Ron has recently retired as an active duty firefighter.
+He was Captain for the Special Operations Task Force specializing in Incident Command Systems, a Fire Captain and an Acting Battalion Chief.
+He was also a Paramedic and a Fire Academy Instructor.

 On the personal side of life, Ron is one lucky man that gets to hang out with the Ocean at his feet.

 Pat started with Fire Safety Service, Inc., in April of 2000.